Top picks for algo trading

 Pros and cons of algorithmic trading

-Algorithmic trading automates nearly the entire investing process using predefined logic, effectively removing many of the emotional choices that can come with manual trading.
-However, algo trading is complex, and sustainably profitable algo trading systems are rare.
+In my 20+ years of experimentation with a variety of forex trading strategies, I've found the main benefit of algorithmic trading to be that the automation of the investing process can remove many of the emotional choices that can come with manual trading.
+However, I also like to remind beginner forex traders that algo trading is complex, and I've found that sustainably profitable algo trading systems are rare.

 Pros